Pulmonary hypertension is high blood pressure in the arteries of the lungs. It makes the right side of the heart work harder than normal.

 Pulmonary hypertension may be caused by:

-In many patients, the cause of pulmonary hypertension is unknown.
+In rare cases, the cause of pulmonary hypertension is unknown.
 In this case, the condition is called idiopathic pulmonary arterial hypertension (IPAH).
 Idiopathic means the cause of a disease is not known.
-IPAH is rare.
-It affects more women than men.
+IPAH affects more women than men.

 If pulmonary hypertension is caused by a known medicine or medical condition, it is called secondary pulmonary hypertension.